Alice Meynell: Artist's model

+Critical reception

+In March 1923, a few months after Meynell's death, Jeanette Marks published a retrospective of Meynell's works in the North American Review.
+She criticized Meynell's "religiosity" and "deliberate and labored moral judgments," but praised Meynell's embrace of "the multitude," writing that:

+Also in 1923, Harriet Monroe wrote of Meynell's writing, "There is a crying need for a complete edition of Alice Meynell's verse and prose...Sometimes her quest of an austere beaty is carried too far toward preciosity, but often she attains without effort a severe clarity and precision which the rising generation will do well to study."

+Meynell's work has continued to be praised and studied in the late twentieth and early twenty-first centuries, with contemporary scholars including Angela Leighton and Linda Austin having published articles on Meynell and her work.

+Activism

 At the end of the 19th century, in conjunction with uprisings against the British (among them the Indians', the Zulus', the Boxer Rebellion, and the Muslim revolt led by Muhammad Ahmed in the Sudan), many European scholars, writers, and artists, began to question Europe's colonial imperialism.
 This led the Meynells and others in their circle to speak out for the oppressed.
 Alice Meynell was a vice-president of the Women Writers' Suffrage League, founded by Cicely Hamilton and active 1908–19.

-Meynell was one of the early founders of the Catholic women's organisation, Catholic Women's Suffrage Society in support of peaceful means for the achievement of equal suffrage rights for women.
-Meynell established and wrote in the first edition of its newspaper The Catholic Suffragist, in 1915, that 'a Catholic suffragist woman is a graver suffragist on graver grounds and with weightier reasons than any other suffragist in England (sic)'....
-Surely England has endured too long what is not only immodest but profoundly immoral, reports were shared from eleven branches (including a national congress in Wales and two societies in Scotland) and the editorial said 'We dare to say that if the balance of power between men and women had been more equal the world over, we should not still be settling international disputes by swamping a continent in blood and turning Europe into a shambles.
-Meynell wrote in The Tablet against Father Henry Day who in Liverpool and Manchester preached against votes for women risking 'bringing a revolution of the first magnitude'.
-Meynell retorted 'I say, most gravely, the vaster the magnitude of the revolution, the better.'
-Where Day saw 'danger' Meynell saw a 'fortress of safety' for Catholic women, and she saw anti-suffrage rhetoric as 'insolence'.
+Meynell was one of the founders of the Catholic Women's Suffrage Society, which sought by peaceful means to achieve votes for women.
+Meynell established and wrote in the first edition of its newspaper The Catholic Suffragist, in 1915, "A Catholic suffragist woman is a graver suffragist on graver grounds and with weightier reasons than any other suffragist in England."
+Reports were shared from eleven branches (including a national congress in Wales and two societies in Scotland) and the editorial said "We dare to say that if the balance of power between men and women had been more equal the world over, we should not still be settling international disputes by swamping a continent in blood and turning Europe into a shambles."

+Meynell wrote in The Tablet against Father Henry Day who preached against votes for women risking "bringing a revolution of the first magnitude".
+Meynell retorted "I say, most gravely, the vaster the magnitude of the revolution, the better."
+Where Day saw "danger" Meynell saw a "fortress of safety" for Catholic women, and she saw anti-suffrage rhetoric as "insolence".